cjcollin37/IsoFATE/README.md

 ## About

-***Please note: I am currrently working to package this code into a more usable format and expect to release the full package by the end of the summer 2025.***
+***Please note: I am currrently working to package this code into a more usable format and expect to release the full package by the end of 2025.***

 Isotopic Fractionation via ATmospheric Escape (IsoFATE) is a Python code that models mass fractionation resulting from diffusive separation in escaping planetary atmospheres and numerically computes atmospheric species abundance over time.
 The model is currently tuned to sub-Neptune sized planets with rocky cores of Earth-like bulk composition and primordial H/He atmospheres.
 F, G, K, and M type stellar fluxes are readily implemented.
 This code is not yet a Python package, so no installation is required.
 Simply download the source files to use.